MalikZeeshan1122/ai-medical-agent/SETUP_GUIDE.md

 ### Manual Deployment

  If functions aren't deployed:

-1. In Lovable, go to Cloud → Functions
+ 1. Go to Cloud → Functions
  2. Click on each function
  3. Click **Deploy** button
  4. Wait for deployment to complete

 ### Verify Functions